 Then you might want to look outside the company and investigate the market and overall economy itself.
 Is the company trading in shrinking market/industry?
 And what about their competition, are they growing or shrinking?

 Finally you also should consider general business factors.
-For example, will rising costs of labor and raw materials impact their profit?
+For example, will rising costs of labour and raw materials impact their profit?

 These are just some of the many complex questions to which the intelligent investor wants answered in order to have a reliable opinion of what the company might be worth tomorrow.